Most Common OUI Mistakes

 Arrested For An OUI?
 Here’s What You Need To Know

 If you were recently arrested for an OUI in Massachusetts, there is still a possibility that your case can be entirely dismissed or have your charges reduced significantly.
 You need to be aware of the potential mistakes which could have adverse effects on your case.

 The following are the most common mistakes that could jeopardize your pending OUI case:

-- Say something incriminating.
 There is often no way of arguing your way out of an OUI, especially if you have been arrested.
-Attempting to explain your side of the story can lead to providing law enforcement official with more evidence to be used against you in court.
-However, you can always exercise your right to remain silent after arrest.
+Attempting to explain your side of the story can lead to providing law enforcement officials with more evidence to be used against you in court.
+However, you can always exercise your right to remain silent after the arrest.

 Forgot to reinstate your driving privileges

 Without the ability to drive in order to commute to work, attend classes, or perform day-to-day activities, it can make your life very difficult.
 To reinstate your driving privileges, you must satisfy the requirements of your suspension, which may include having an ignition interlock device installed or completing an alcohol education program.

 Many people who are arrested for an OUI believe that their case is already lost, so they accept a plea deal.
 However, there is a possibility that there may be errors in your case, such as having inadmissible test results or the police officer failing to conduct your arrest in a proper manner.
 If so, your lawyer may be able to obtain a favorable outcome.